SecurityDatFall2018/Week14/README.md

-# Week14
-Penetrations Testing and tools
+# Week14 - Penetrations Testing and Tools

-## An introduction to the topics:
+An introduction to the topics:
 - Security Testing
 - We will only focus on Penetration Testing
 - Tool used to do Penetration Testing (there are "billions, we will only look at a few)